top of page

 Search

-• Writer's pictureClaire Norton MBaCC
+Writer's pictureClaire Norton MBaCC

-National infertility awareness week 2021
+Let's talk infertility - Infertility awareness week

 There are 3.5 million people in the UK facing fertility issues, Around 1 in 7 couples may have difficulty conceiving.
-An yet, the experience of infertility can be such a lonely journey for many who are left feeling alone in the fertility struggle.
+And yet, the experience of infertility can be such a lonely journey for many who are left feeling alone in the fertility struggle.

 From the gruelling pain of endometriosis, the hormonal challenges of irregular anovulatory cycles such as PCOS, poor semen quality, to the heartache and emptiness of pregnancy loss, the end result remains the same.
 Well meaning friends and family can empathise and offer sometimes unhelpful advice such as ‘relax and it will happen’ when the reality is, there may be a fundamental biological underlying issue that needs resolving you may both need further investigations.
 There may be a combination of factors that when added together may increase the time it takes to conceive.
 It can be challenging and overwhelming to know where to start, and how to get the support needed.